watchly/docs/docs/install/cloud.md

 ## Status

-You can see the license and instance configuration for your organization by selecting the **Status** this lets you have an overview of how much data you can ingest, how long your plan is valid, maximum amount of Users & Teams you can have.
+You can see the license and instance configuration for your organization by selecting **Status** this lets you have an overview of how much data you can ingest, how long your plan is valid, maximum amount of Users & Teams you can have.

 <img class="axi-window-shadow" src="/assets/shots/status-cloud.png" alt="Status overview" />